juju/docs/src/en/wip-users.md

 # Managing users in Juju

-Juju has understanding of two different types of users: local users, those stored in the database along side the environments and entities in those environments; and remote users, those whose authenticiation is managed by an external service and reserved for future use.
+Juju considers users to be of one of two types:

+  1. **local users**, those stored in the database along side the environments and entities in those environments
+  1. **remote users**, those whose authenticiation is managed by an external service and reserved for future use.

 When a Juju System is bootstrapped, an initial user is created with the